 Check back for a more detailed schedule as we get closer to the event

-The annual ChEGSA research symposium started in 1979 with the hopes of showcasing the work of our graduate researchers, promoting intra-department research collaborations, and connecting our students to industry.
-Today we continue these traditions, with the hope of improving every year.
-This two-day event features graduate research presentations, a poster session, a corporate-sponsored keynote address given by a distinguished academician and an industrial keynote address from an eminent researcher or practitioner in the engineering industry.
+The annual ChEGSA research symposium started in 1979 with the goal of showcasing the work of our graduate researchers, promoting intra-departmental research collaborations, and connecting our students to industry.
+This two-day event features graduate research presentations, a poster session, and corporate-sponsored keynote addresses given by distinguished chemical engineers from academic, government, or industrial institutions.

 This year marks the 45th Anniversary of the Symposium, and we are excited to announce that the event will occur on October 26th – October 27th, 2023.

 The event will take place both in-person and virtually.
 Please refer to the schedule for specifics, and fill out a registration form to join the event!
 Email email@example.com for questions.